|

 Brief Bio

 Cynthia M. Grund contemplated a career as a professional accompanist (piano) before deciding to embark upon an academic career which has included mathematics, logic, formal philosophy, aesthetics and culture studies.
 Grund received her training in the United States (BA, Bryn Mawr College), Sweden (ABD, Uppsala U.) and Finland (FT/fil.dr., U. of Tampere).
 She defended her Finnish doctoral thesis Constitutive Counterfactuality: The Logic of Interpretation in Metaphor and Music (Copenhagen: Askeladden) in 1997.
-She is an Associate Professor of Philosophy in the Institute of Philosophy, Education and the Study of Religions (IFPR) at The University of Southern Denmark (SDU) – Odense, and in 2006 was named Research Director (forskningsleder) for The Aesthetics of Music and Sound – Cross-Disciplinary Interplay between the Humanities, Technology and Musical Practice, http://soundmusicresearch.org.
+She is an Associate Professor of Philosophy in the Institute for the Study of Culture (IKV) at The University of Southern Denmark (SDU) – Odense, and in 2006 was named Research Director (forskningsleder) for The Aesthetics of Music and Sound – Cross-Disciplinary Interplay between the Humanities, Technology and Musical Practice, http://soundmusicresearch.org.
 In 2007 Grund founded the NordPlus-supported Nordic Network for the Integration of Music Informatics, Performance and Aesthetics, NNIMIPA; http://www.nnimipa.org.
 On June 30, 2010 it was announced that NNIMIPA had been awarded a NordForsk grant of 571,239 Norwegian kroner (ca. 535,000 Danish kroner/88,000 US dollars).
 NNIMIPA thus became a research network under NordForsk September 1, 2010 - August 1, 2013 with Grund as project leader.
-Grund was chief applicant for NTSMB: Netværk for Tværvidenskabelige Studier af Musik og Betydning/ Network for Cross-Disciplinary Studies of Music and Meaning http://www.ntsmb.dk, which was started in 2001 with a grant from the Danish Council for Independent Research|Humanities (DCIRH) and has been its director since.
-She also is a founder and the Editor-in-Chief of the DCIRH-supported Journal of Music and Meaning http://www.musicandmeaning.net.
+Grund was chief applicant for NTSMB: Netværk for Tværvidenskabelige Studier af Musik og Betydning/ Network for Cross-Disciplinary Studies of Music and Meaning http://www.ntsmb.dk, which was started in 2001 with a grant from the Danish Council for Independent Research|Humanities (DCIRH) and has been its director since; the actitivities which took place under the aegis of NTSMB 2001-2010 now have largely been subsumed by the activities of The Aesthetics of Music and Sound, NNIMIPA and JMM (see below).
+She also is a founder and the Editor-in-Chief of the DCIRH-supported JMM: Journal of Music and Meaning http://www.musicandmeaning.net.
 In September 2010 Grund was appointed a member of the advisory board of the Music and Philosophy Study Group of The Royal Musical Association (GB) http://www.musicandphilosophy.ac.uk/musicandphilosophy/links/

 Since joining the philosophy faculty of SDU in 1999, Grund has been responsible for the development and teaching of courses in logic as well as theory of argumentation within the philosophy program.
 Interested in the ways in which aspects of the immaterialist philosophy of Irish philosopher George Berkeley (1685-1753) might have relevance for some issues of logic and ontology with regard to topics involving perception and virtual reality (VR), during the month of July 2007 Grund was Scholar in Residence at Whitehall, Berkeleys American home from 1729-1731 in Middletown, Rhode Island.
 She returned in this capacity in July 2008 after presenting the paper "Berkeley on Perception, Vision and Second Life" at the International Berkeley Conference in Newport, R.I., June 26-28, 2008 and served as Scholar in Residence at Whitehall once again August 13-30, 2009.